 : +60111-662 2738Department : Yinson’s Governance, Risk Management and Compliance : [email protected]

 *All disclosures will be treated in the strictest confidence

 For more information, kindly refer toYinson’s Whistleblowing Policy and Procedure.

 We are committed to respect and uphold all internationally-recognised human rights as relevant to our operations.

 The Universal Declaration of Human Rights, as well as the eight core conventions set out by the International Labour Organisation’s (“ILO”) Declaration on Fundamental Principles and Rights at Work highlighted elements that include freedom of association, non-discrimination, anti-forced and anti-child labour, among others.
 In the entirety of Yinson’s sphere of influence, the company seeks to:a.
 Protect or maintain all expressed elements of human rights, as well asb.
 Prevent or mitigate activities that may in any way contribute to the infringements of human rights.

 Internally, these goals are supported through the establishment of a system of policies and procedures that, among others, include our Code of Conduct and Business Ethics.
 We remain steadfast in our position and fully expect all external parties whom we have business relations with, including our business partners, suppliers, and any other affiliated entities to abide by the principles set out within the documents mentioned above.

-Please refer to our Human and Labour Rights Policy, and Code of Conduct and Business Ethics for more details on our stance and approach towards human rights.
+Please refer to our Human and Labour Rights Policy, and Code of Conduct and Business Ethics Policy and Procedure for more details on our stance and approach towards human rights.

 Click here for e-form